mmgrt/Tweety/README.md

        }

   ```
-# Sample: Subscribing to a Webhook:
+# Example: Subscribing to a Webhook:

   ```csharp